sarthakladhwe/orah-engineering-test/front-end/README.md

 # Front End Engineering Test
 At Orah, most of our services are written in Javascript/Typescript.
 New features on the web are written in React with Typescript.
 This project will give you an idea of the codebase you will be working with as a front end engineer at Orah.

-## Instructions
-This test has all the necessary components for a functional app with some missing functionality which you will need to implement, however please feel free to add any files/components you deem useful.

-Please fork this repo under your own github account and create a branch named `solution` once you are ready to start and commit as you would normally do under your own `solution` branch as we would love to see how you progress.

-### Note: Do not create Pull Request.

-Share the link of the forked repository once you are finished with your `solution`.

 ## Approach
 My approach to the solution was to create a studentContext.tsx where student data and student roll data will be maintained. app.tsx is the Context Provider and the routes underneath it are Context Consumers (Home Board and Activity page).

 This project is written in React with Typescript.
-However, it is not required for you to complete this test in Typescript.
-If this is your first time using Typescript, you can quickly (within 5 minutes) get started after reading this [guide](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html).

-Most of the times I've used [styled-component](https://styled-components.com/docs/basics#getting-started) for styling in this project.
+I've used [styled-component](https://styled-components.com/docs/basics#getting-started) for styling in this project.

 ## Tasks
 ### 1. Implement search and sort of students